 UN report sees 'ethnic cleansing' on West Bank

-The report also charged that the military has enabled a drastic escalation in settler violence on the West Bank.
-"Settler violence continued in a coordinated, strategic and largely unchallenged manner, with Israeli authorities playing the central role in directing, participating in or enabling this conduct," the report read.
+The report charged that the military has enabled the drastic escalation in settler violence on the West Bank: "Settler violence continued in a coordinated, strategic and largely unchallenged manner, with Israeli authorities playing the central role in directing, participating in or enabling this conduct."

 In addition, Israeli authorities are implementing policies to render their annexation of West Bank territory irreversible.

-The report concluded that the Israeli military's transfer of power to civilian settler authorities and measures taken to confiscate Palestinian lands for settlement expansion "amounted to an institutionalised regime of systematic discrimination, oppression and violence by Israel against Palestinians," violating the international prohibition of racial segregation and apartheid.
+The report found that the Israeli military's transfer of power to civilian settler authorities and measures taken to confiscate Palestinian lands for settlement expansion "amounted to an institutionalised regime of systematic discrimination, oppression and violence by Israel against Palestinians," violating the international prohibition on racial segregation and apartheid.

 According to the report, UN member states' efforts to end and prevent Israeli settler violence through sanctions remained largely ineffective: